-So, how do we prevent and treat potato blight?
-Here, our expert gardener, Paraic Horkan, shares all of his expert information and knowledge on the prevention and treatment of potato blight.
+How does one prevent and treat potato blight?
+Here, our garden expert, Paraic Horkan, shares all of his expert information and knowledge on the prevention and treatment of potato blight.

 Causes of Potato Blight: